bognar-dev/bognar.dev/README.md

 List any resources or references used during the development of the frontend.

 ---
-# HCI-Investiagtion
+# HCI-Investigation
 ---

 ## Overview
 - HCI investigation is important because it helps to design more intuitive, efficient, and user-friendly interfaces, enhancing user satisfaction and productivity.
-- As it is a personal portfolio HCI is of highest importance, useres should be able to navigate and interact with my site seamlessly to find all important information
+- As it is a personal portfolio HCI is of highest importance, users should be able to navigate and interact with my site seamlessly to find all important information

 ---

 ## User Study
-- I set up a google form to get valuable feedback on user experience and design This helped me identify Problems with my design which I had not realised before, especially for different ages and backgrounds
+- I set up a google form to get valuable feedback on user experience and design This helped me identify Problems with my design which I had not realized before, especially for different ages and backgrounds

 ---